"The more you read,

 Talk to your child about their reading and make sure that they really understand the text, even if they appear to be fluent.
 You could ask what they like or don’t like about the book, what has happened so far?
 What might happen next?
 What are the characters like?
 How does the author describe the setting?
 You could look for information together and answer questions about the text.

-We use the Jolly Phonics program which is a fun and interactive for your children.
+We use the ELS phonics program which is a fun and interactive for your children.
 Phonics teaching starts in nursery and continues throughout the school.
 Using phonics helps the children to decode words using the 44 sounds in the English language.
-As soon as children recognise sounds they can use them to blend words and read simple stories.
+As soon as children recognise sounds, they can use them to blend words and read simple stories.
 We also teach children other strategies to support the development of their reading skills.
 These include thinking about the context of a word, using picture clues and recognition of whole words.
-Children can also learn ‘tricky’ words that are not decodable using phonics e.g. the, come, done.
+Children also learn to recognise 'the harder to read and spell words' e.g. the, come, done.

 Children need lots of different skills to become a good writer.
 These include having ideas, an awareness of why you are writing something and who it is for, a wide vocabulary, the ability to spell and punctuate accurately, and an understanding of grammar and neat handwriting.
 These skills take time to learn; children develop their speaking and listening skills first, then reading and finally writing.
 It is therefore vital that children learn to articulate their ideas and have the opportunity to read widely in order to broaden their vocabulary and understanding of language.